natehershner/AI-and-ML-Projects/SupervisedAndUnsupervisedLearners/README.md

-#Supervised and Unsupervised Learning
+## Supervised and Unsupervised Learning

-## Overview
-This project is divided into two parts:

 ### Part 1 - Supervised Learning
 We predict a target variable `z` from two inputs `x` and `y`.
 Given the 50 noisy samples and the nonlinear relationship, we chose a **polynomial regression** model with **Ridge regularization**: